Your Guide to Evening Primrose Oil:

 ✓ Normally 3-5g of evening primrose oil daily

-✓ Evening primrose oil should always be taken with food.
+Evening primrose oil should always be consumed with food.

 Special considerations should be made when taking evening primrose oil in the presence of the following conditions: